lux-g/Javascript-Digital-Clock/README.md

-Digitial clock also showing dayof week, month, month day, and year
+Digitial clock also showing day of week, month, month day, and year

 see it here --> https://codepen.io/Nnx0/pen/PoNYOVe